A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 This also varies considerably from one state to another and from one health plan to another.
 Half of the states have banned non-Hyde abortion coverage for health plans sold in the exchange/marketplace, and some of those states even restrict coverage for abortions that result from rape or incest or would endanger the mother’s life.

-But eight states require marketplace health plans to cover abortion, and some of those states require the plans to cover abortion without any out-of-pocket costs for enrollees.
+But ten states (growing to 11 by mid-2025) require marketplace health plans to cover abortion, and some of those states require the plans to cover abortion without any out-of-pocket costs for enrollees.
 In the rest of the states, abortion coverage is offered at the discretion of each insurance company.
 In some states, there are no plans available with abortion coverage, even though the state does not forbid such coverage.

 If non-Hyde abortion coverage is offered on a plan sold in the exchange, premium tax credits (subsidies) cannot be used to cover the cost of that coverage.
 So insurers that provide non-Hyde abortion coverage are required to collect at least $1/month from enrollees on these plans and keep it segregated from the rest of the premiums they collect, using only these proceeds to pay for abortion services.